beetbox/beets/docs/plugins/play.rst

     play:
         command: /usr/bin/command --option1 --option2 some_other_option

-Enable beets' verbose logging to see the command's output if you need to debug.
+While playing you'll be able to interact with the player if it is a command-line oriented, and you'll get its output in real time.

 Configuration
 -------------